vint21h/django-read-only-admin/README.rst

 ---------
 django-read-only-admin uses the MIT license.
 Please check the MIT-LICENSE file for more details.

 Some part of code fairly stolen from teh internets with reference to source.
-So if you author of this code, please contact me.
+So, if you author of this code, please contact me.

 Contacts
 --------